OCBC 360 Review: Is it worth making this your main savings account?

 4. You spend the minimum amount with their credit cards

-Here, we see that the UOB One offers a higher interest rate across the various balance amount shown below.
+Here, we can see which bank offers the best interest rate across the various balance amount shown below.

 More than S$75,000